seton-hall-university/nj-makerDay-2016-docs/home-automation/nodemcu-devkit.md

 <figcaption>ESP8266 ESP-12, the heart of the NodeMCU DevKit</figcaption>
 </figure>

-Even though there are a few different ways to program the NodeMCU, we will be using the Arduino Software[^2].
+Even though there are many ways to program the NodeMCU, we will be using the Arduino Software[^2].
 This IDE is simple to use and makes "flashing" the DevKit easy.

 #### References